Wyrdware/file-browser-spa/README.md

 # File Browser

 A single-page web application for browsing and managing files on a server.
-ASP.NET Core (.NET 8) backend, vanilla TypeScript frontend — no JS frameworks or bundler.
+ASP.NET Core (.NET 8) backend, vanilla TypeScript frontend.

-> No authentication — intended for local or trusted-network use only.
-All paths are sandboxed to the configured home directory.

 ## Features

-- Browse files and folders with recursive name search
+- Browse files and folders
-- Upload, download, delete, move, and copy files and folders
+- Upload, download, delete, move, and copy files/folders
-- Deep-linkable URLs via URL hash — browser back/forward works, links are shareable
+- Deep-linkable folder state
-- File browser lives in a native HTML `<dialog>` element
+- File browser built inside a `<dialog>` element
-- Batched rendering with `requestAnimationFrame` for smooth navigation of large directories
+- Batched rendering with `requestAnimationFrame` for larger directories

+## Performance Notes

+I tested with a folder containing 10,000 files and profiled the page during use.
+The current implementation works, and batched rendering helped with the initial page load, but large directories still eventually render every table element.
+This creates a notable slowdown when leaving the page, likely from the cleanup/garbage collection cost of many elements at once.

+A future improvement would be range-based directory loading paired with virtualized table rendering.

 ## Configuration